-Concerns about the safety of DEET have led many shoppers to search for safer, natural mosquito repellents.
+Concerns about the safety of DEET have led many shoppers to search for safer, natural bug repellents.
 However, ingredients that sound natural don't necessarily come straight from the plant.
 For instance, lemon eucalyptus oil, one of the four insect-repelling compounds recommended by the CDC, is really a synthetic chemical derived from the natural plant oil.
 But although it's made in a lab, sources say it's generally less toxic than DEET.
 It can still be dangerous if you get it in your eyes, but it's pretty much harmless when applied to the skin.
-Products with lemon eucalyptus oil aren't approved for children under three years old, but for adults and older children, they offer a safer alternative to DEET and, according to lab tests, they're fairly effective.
+Products with lemon eucalyptus oil aren't approved for children under three years old, but for adults and older children, they offer a safer alternative to DEET -- and, according to lab tests, they're fairly effective.

 The reviews we found for Bite Blocker Herbal at Amazon.com are very mixed.
 Some users say this product works even when DEET-based products fail, but others say it's not as effective as DEET and needs to be reapplied often.
-Users also disagree strongly about Bite Blocker's smell, which some say is pleasant and others describe as horrid.
+Users also disagree strongly about Bite Blocker's smell, which some say is pleasant and others describe as disgusting.
 The only thing they agree on is that it has no harmful side effects.